CodeOfArdonia/SongsOfPower-Fabric/README.md

 **HotKey: B**

 - Protesphere **(Recommend AttributeFix)**: Enable a protect shield and reduce 80% damage.
-- Protepoint **(Experimental)**: Enable a fake shield.
+- Protepoint: Enable a fake shield.
 - Proteheal: Heal 10 times with 1 health each.
-(Cooldown: 200ticks / 10s)

 ### Supportium

 **HotKey: N**

 - Supporolift: Pull a entity you are looking at in 20 blocks.
-(Cooldown: 200ticks / 10s)

 ## My other works